 The first view of the ornamental exterior of Basilica San Marco can be overwhelming, especially if approached from its main entrance (its western façade).
 Columns, cupolas, statues, and touches of gold in its decorated portals and on the church's many turrets vie for the viewer's attention.
 Here are some of the main exterior features to look out for:

 Multi-colored columns: Marble columns of many hues and patterns stacked in double colonnades decorate the façade of Saint Mark's.
 These columns originate from all over the Eastern Mediterranean, where the Republic of Venice dominated for centuries.

 South Façade: The south façade is the one that visitors first see when arriving in Venice by boat.
-Of note here are two square columns purportedly from a church in Constantinople that were looted during the Fourth Crusade and a 4th century red porphyry sculpture – The Tetrarchs – which depict four joint rulers of the Roman Empire.
+Of note here are two square columns purportedly from a church in Constantinople that was looted during the Fourth Crusade and a 4th-century red porphyry sculpture – The Tetrarchs – which depict four joint rulers of the Roman Empire.

 Mosaic of Porta di Sant'Alipio: This is the only surviving 13th century mosaic on the basilica's exterior.
 Located at the northern entrance of Saint Mark's, the glistening mosaic tells the story of the transfer of Saint Mark's relics to the Basilica San Marco.

 Interior Mosaics: Saint Mark's five cupolas are adorned with spectacular Byzantine mosaics, which date from the 11th to the 13th centuries.
 The dome mosaics depict "The Creation" (in the narthex); "The Ascension" (central dome); "The Pentecost" (western dome); "The Life of Saint John" (northern dome); and "Saint Leonard," which also includes Saints Nicholas, Blaise, and Clement (southern dome).
 Terrifically rich mosaics also decorate the apse, choir, and the multiple chapels.